geoloupix/api/README.md

 ## Presentation

 Geoloupix is an app to share and save your favorites locations with a click.
 The project is devided into two parts, the [app itself](https://github.com/geoloupix/app) and the api on witch the app is pulling its ressources from (what you have here).
-This repository shows everything that is on [our webserver](https://geoloupix).
+This repository shows everything that is on [our webserver](https://geoloupix.fr).
 Each commit is instantly sent to our server using Github Actions.
+Feel free to join our discord server : [https://discord.gg/37qccrP9eX](https://discord.gg/37qccrP9eX)

 ## Technologies